Liam-Tian/HF_submit/README.md

-# HF_submit
+# Example usage for uploading dataset to Huggingface
-example usage if you want to upload your custom dataset to huggingface repository
+This script is used to upload your custom dataset to your Huggingface repo as a .parquet file.
+It's useful if you want to perform online training.